serfriz/caddy-custom-builds/README.md

 It can be used to execute commands on the system based on specific events, such as when a certificate is renewed.
 This is configured in the `Caddyfile` using the standard [events](https://caddyserver.com/docs/modules/events) directive along with the [events.handlers.exec](https://caddyserver.com/docs/modules/events.handlers.exec) module.
 Additional information and examples can be found in the [mholt/caddy-events-exec](https://github.com/mholt/caddy-events-exec) repository.
 Please be mindful of any security implications of the commands you run and how you configure this module.

+### Defender

+The Caddy Defender plugin is a middleware for Caddy that allows you to block or manipulate requests based on the client's IP address.
+It is particularly useful for preventing unwanted traffic or polluting AI training data by returning garbage responses.
+It contains predefined IP ranges for popular AI services (e.g., OpenAI, DeepSeek, GitHub Copilot).
+More information and usage examples can be found in [mJasonLovesDoggo/caddy-defender](https://github.com/JasonLovesDoggo/caddy-defender) repository.

 ## Contributing

 Feel free to contribute, request additional Caddy images with your preferred modules, and make things better by opening an [Issue](https://github.com/serfriz/caddy-custom-builds/issues) or [Pull Request](https://github.com/serfriz/caddy-custom-builds/pulls).